driplase/driplase/README.md

-# About D4p5-c47
+# About me
-D4p5-c47 is a video editor for simple videos. (maybe)<br>Commonly known as driplase.
+i sometimes make a project, or edit its files.<br>D4p5-c47 is another name, Commonly known as driplase.
 <!-- **``Kv3jZCp``** -->